Estimated Reading Time: 7 Minutes

 After I told Izaak the story of Easter, we talked for a little bit more and I made sure that he asked all of the questions that he needed to.
 I then read him a story about Easter from his children’s bible book.

-How To Explain The Easter Bunny To A Christian Child
+How To Explain The Easter Bunny In A Christian Home

 I remember a few days after telling Izaak the Easter story that I made no correlation between the Easter Bunny and the real meaning of Easter.
 I realized that this might have confused him.